MBODM/AspNetCoreNodeLike/README.md

 # AspNetCoreNodeLike
-A very basic Web Api example, using ASP.NET Core the Node.js way
+A very basic Web API example, using ASP.NET Core the Node.js way

 #### What it is:

-This is a tiny example of an ASP.NET Core Web Api, not using JSON ModelBinding or strongly typed DTO models.
+This is a tiny example of an ASP.NET Core Web API, not using JSON ModelBinding or strongly typed DTO models.

 #### Background: